Key takeaways

 Is automatic generation slower than manual for small schedules?

-How does this compare to a legacy generator?
+How does this compare to an established generator?

-Legacy generators are strong at the solve step but treat planning, workload, and individual pathways as adjacent problems.
-Smootables is designed to keep them in one model.
+Established generators are strong at the solve step.
+Smootables is designed to keep planning, workload, generation, and individual pathways in one model.